HUGEFANCY/HugeFancyMarlin/TeensyArduino_Codes/Code_Teensy_Extruder/README.md

 Teensy Pinout:

 These are the codes running on the Teensy that is located next to the Extruder-unit on the Z- axis:

 ## Code_Teensy_Extruder.ino
 - Main code running on the teensy, imports funcitons from the files below
+- runs the main loop

 ## Gameover.ino
 - safety watchdog

 ## I2C_Master.ino
 - ?

 ## PID_TemperatureControl
 - controls the hotend temperature via PID
+- controls the Hotend relays by calling Helper function from Relays.ino

 ## Motoren.ino
 - ?